arcionlabs/arcion-docs/content/docs/source-setup/Mariadb.md

           <your_table_name>:
       ```
+For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

 ## VI.
 Setup Extractor Configuration

 In real-time replication, for accurate computation of latency, you must create a heartbeat table in the source MariaDB.

-1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL
+1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL:
    ```SQL
    CREATE TABLE "<user_database>"."replicate_io_cdc_heartbeat"(
      "timestamp" BIGINT NOT NULL,